-- Labour costs include allowances for spare labour but not for supervision, management or internal support costs; - An annual inflation rate of 2.5% has been applied to staff salaries, containers and vehicle costs; - Containers: - Wheeled bins for refuse are depreciated over a period of ten years; - Wheeled bins for dry recyclables are replaced at a total of 1,000 per year; - Wheeled bins for garden waste are replaced at a total of 1,000 per year; - Re-useable sacks for paper recycling are replaced annually up until 2008/9.
-Post 2008/9 sacks will be used for the multi-material co-mingled collection and replaced fortnightly; - The purchase of a new fleet is planned within the next year.
+- Labour costs include allowances for spare labour but not for supervision, management or internal support costs; - An annual inflation rate of 2.5% has been applied to staff salaries, containers and vehicle costs; - Containers: - Wheeled bins for refuse are depreciated over a period of seven years; - Wheeled bins for dry recyclables are replaced at a total of 1,000 per year; - Wheeled bins for garden waste are replaced at a total of 1,000 per year; - Re-useable sacks for paper recycling are replaced annually up until 2008/9.
+Post 2008/9 survival sacks will be used for the multi-material co-mingled collection and replaced fortnightly; - The purchase of a new fleet is planned within the next year.
 Figures for potential costs/savings were unavailable, therefore vehicle costs are based on current hire prices and inflated annually;

 - Bulking and transport costs have been included.
-They are based on quotes provided by CZ waste for bulking and haulage of materials; - Additional corporate costs and profit are not included.
+They are based on quotes provided by CZ waste for bulking and haulage of recyclable materials; - Depot costs are not included; - Additional corporate costs and profit are not included.